2020 Novak Djokovic tennis season: American outdoor hardcourt season

-Cincinnati Masters
+Cincinnati Open

-Djokovic started with straight sets wins over Ricard Berankis, Tennys Sandgren and Jan-Lennard Struff.
+Djokovic started with straight sets wins over Ričardas Berankis, Tennys Sandgren and Jan-Lennard Struff.
 After a 3-set semifinal win over Roberto Bautista Agut, Djokovic won the title, defeating Milos Raonic in the final, 1–6, 6–3, 6–4.
-By doing so, he won his 35th Masters 1000 title, tying Rafael Nadal’s record of most ATP Masters 1000 titles.
+By doing so, he won his 35th Masters 1000 title, tying Rafael Nadal's record of most ATP Masters 1000 titles.
 Djokovic also achieved the Career Golden Masters for a second time and became the first player to win an ATP Tour singles title upon its resumption, after it was suspended due to the COVID-19 pandemic in March 2020.

 US Open

 Djokovic entered the US Open as the top seed.
 Djokovic beat Damir Džumhur in straight sets, Kyle Edmund in 4 sets, and Jan-Lennard Struff in straight sets to advance to the fourth round against 20th seed Pablo Carreño Busta.
 The fourth round match was uneventful until the tenth game, when Carreño Busta came back down 0–40 to hold serve; Djokovic had frustratedly hit a ball into an advertising board earlier when Carreño Busta tied it at deuce.
 At 5-5, Djokovic was injured and had to be treated on the court.
 When the match resumed, Carreño Busta took the game and a 6–5 lead in the first set, at which point Djokovic pulled out a spare ball from his pocket and again hit it behind him.
 The ball unintentionally struck a lineswoman in the throat, who fell to her knees and started hyperventilating.
 Djokovic was then defaulted from the tournament for recklessness, ending his US Open run.
 The US Open issued a statement regarding the default.